Get started with Studio

 Before you build

 When you're working on a client's campaign, stay in touch with your media agency contact so you know what to build and when to build it by.
 Before you get started on development, we recommend learning the following about your client's campaign:Know your client's timeline

 Creative development is one of many steps in a rich media campaign.
 Make sure you know your client’s timeline so that you can create assets with enough time for revision, QA, trafficking, and site testing.

 Creative agencies are involved with creative development and QA, and these steps can affect the rest of the campaign timeline.

 In addition to creative development time, we recommend you add five days for QA.
 Each round of QA is 24 hours.
 If a unit doesn't pass, you’ll need a day or two to make revisions and resubmit for another 24-hour turnaround.
-For more complex creatives like home-page takeovers, YouTube mastheads, and custom formats, we recommend that you allot for additional rounds of QA.
+For more complex creatives like homepage takeovers or custom formats, we recommend that you allot for additional rounds of QA.